-The most important aspect of your own marketing plan is to keep at the top of your mind as you are creating the actual document a PowerPoint deck, the overarching statement driving the annual business plan that "our company's business objectives for this year (or this quarter/s) are...:".
-Always focus on the end points whether those end points are financial or brand awareness or tactical implementation or lead gen...and most probably all of these.
+The most important aspect of your own marketing plan is to keep at the top of your mind as you are creating the actual document which will often be a PowerPoint deck, the overarching statement driving the annual business plan that "our company's business objectives for this year (or better stated "these quarters" are) are...:".
+Always focus on the end points whether those end points are financial or brand awareness or tactical implementation or lead gen...and most probably multiple combinations of all of these.

 In fact, those objectives should be clearly stated at the very beginning of your marketing plan and most probably summarized again at the end.
 For example, pricing, one of the infamous "4 P's" (which term I personally dislike as being much overly simplistic, out-of-touch and way out-of-date) may not be important to that year's business plan and therefore the marketing plan, so there would be no sense in working through your pricing strategies, one of the most complex aspects in creating any marketing plan.
-Having said that, if you have decided not to change your pricing for 2023, there should at least be a comment in your marketing plan as to why you did not go into any depth of a pricing analysis at this particular time.
+Having said that, if you have decided not to change your pricing for 2024, there should at least be a comment in your marketing plan as to why you did not go into any depth of a pricing analysis at this particular time.

 If I were to create a more inclusive graphic of the primary components of a classic marketing plan, it would look somewhat like what I've outlined below.
-The degree of which these components would be detailed in the plan, would again depend on the objectives of the business and marketing plan for that period of time, which, would most probably be for six or twelve months.
+The degree of which these components would be detailed in the plan, would again depend on the objectives of your business and the specifics of your marketing plan for that period of time, which, would most probably be for twelve months.